Political Science

 The honors seminar director provides general direction for the seminar and supervises all students.
 Each student also works with a faculty member in his or her major subfield (American politics, comparative politics, international relations, or political theory) and a teaching assistant.
 The honors seminar meets weekly for part of the year and addresses general issues involved in research and thesis writing, such as how to develop research questions and projects, methodology, sources of evidence, and outlining and drafting long papers.
 The sessions are also used for group discussions of students’ research and thesis presentations.
 Students are also expected to meet periodically with the supervising professor and preceptor.

 In addition, students are encouraged to find a faculty sponsor for their thesis proposal.
-Students who have identified a faculty sponsor should indicate the sponsor in the proposal; students without a faculty sponsor should identify a faculty member with whom they would like to work.
 Research areas for the political science department faculty are listed on the department's website.
-Students will be notified by e-mail of the decision taken on their applications before fall registration.

 The Department of Political Science administers the following prizes and awards.
 Unless otherwise noted, students do not play an active part in the nomination process.
 Rather, faculty members nominate students at their own discretion.
 Departmental prizes are reserved for political science majors.